 - Value customers and co-works through provision of excellent customer service.

-Completion of twelve (12) units from an accredited college or university.Substitution of Education:
+completion of twelve (12) units from an accredited college or university.Experience

 Experience with computer terminals and radio broadcasting equipment is highly desirable.

-Please note, the City of Sacramento's preferred method of communication with applicants is via e-mail.
-As such, please ensure you verify the e-mail address on your application, and check your e-mail frequently, including your spam and junk folders.1.
+THE SELECTION PROCEDURE Please note, the City of Sacramento's preferred method of communication with applicants is via e-mail.
+As such, please ensure you verify the e-mail address on your application, and check your e-mail frequently, including your spam and junk folders.
+All e-mail notifications can also be accessed through the governmentjobs.com applicant inbox.1.
 Application:

-a City of Sacramento employment application to the City of Sacramento Employment Office by the final filing deadline;
+a City of Sacramento employment application by the final filing deadline ;

 - Employment applications must be submitted online; paper applications will not be accepted.